graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 ipu_compile_summary(name, [op list])
 ____________________________________

-This produces a summary, which can be tied into the rest of the summary system to produce output for Tensorboard.
-The parameter name is the name of the summary, and op is one of the ops in the IPU graph.
+This produces a summary which can be tied into the rest of the summary system to produce output for Tensorboard.
+The parameter ``name`` is the name of the summary, and ``op`` is one of the operations in the IPU graph.
 It is best to choose either the inference output for an inference graph, the loss output for an evaluation graph, or the train op for a training graph.